Team and Partners

 Together, we acknowledge with deep regret the ongoing impact of racism on the health and wellbeing of Indigenous Australians as outlined in the National Rural Health Commissioner’s Position Statement – Impacts of racism on the health and wellbeing of Indigenous Australians.

-LIPPE is led by APC’s Indigenous Health Strategy Group.
-This group guides the LIPPE Steering Committee to decide on our strategic direction.
+The LIPPE® Network is led by APC’s Indigenous Health Strategy Group.
+This group guides the LIPPE® Steering Committee to decide on our strategic direction.

 Faye is a Wiradjuri yinaa (woman) from Trangie, NSW.
-She is Australia’s first registered pharmacist who is Aboriginal, and LIPPE’s fierce leader as Chair.
+She is Australia’s first registered pharmacist who is Aboriginal, and the LIPPE® Network fierce leader as Chair.
 She is currently a Professor at the University of Technology Sydney (UTS) Faculty of Health.

-Faye is one of two Deputy National Rural Health Commissioners, where she plays a vital role in the Federal Government’s agenda to increase access to rural health services.
+Faye is the immediate past Deputy National Rural Health Commissioner for Allied Health and First Nations Health, where she played a vital role in the Federal Government’s agenda to increase access to rural health services.
 In 2021 Faye was appointed as a Member (AM) of the Order of Australia in the Queen’s Birthday Honours List, recognised for her significant service to Indigenous mental health, and to tertiary education.

 Faye has been named PSA’s Pharmacist of the Year 2022, the 2019 NSW Aboriginal Woman of the Year and is a Senior Atlantic Fellow for Social Equity.
 She was the inaugural President of Indigenous Allied Health Australia and sits on the Australian Pharmacy Council Board.